ehabsmh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 4: Lists env variables
 Script 5: Lists all local variables and environment variables, and functions Script 6: Creates a new local var
+Script 7: Creates a script that creates a new global variable.